Thornbridge Hall Gardens is currently a little known secret and Peak District hidden gem

 Thornbridge Hall is located not far from Bakewell and Ashford in the Water in the Derbyshire Dales.
 It could easily be combined with exploring Bakewell or the Monsal Trail, e.g. from Hassop station.
 Or, you could spend the best part of the day exploring the delightful gardens of Thornbridge.
 In line with current restrictions, only the gardens are open and the café is operating as takeaway only.

 All the current covid restrictions were being followed at Thornbridge Hall Gardens.
-You must wear a mask to enter the café (which you have to do to access the gardens) but after that you are outside the whole time.
+You must wear a mask to enter the café and/or toilets but otherwise you are outside the whole time.
 The grounds are huge and it was easy to socially distance from others.
 I felt entirely safe.

 Carriage House Café at Thornbridge Hall Gardens

 I enjoyed a well-made coffee.
 There was a good selection of attractive looking homemade cakes, but for once I managed to resist.
 My parents had a delicious chocolate brownie and a cranberry flapjack and I’m assured both were good.
 There’s a range of cold drinks and a small selection of ice creams.
 I imagine the selection will increase as the weather improves.
 Apparently the sausage rolls are rather special too!
 If you visit with young children you can also buy a fishing net.
 This is essential for the fun that will unfold.
 We bought a snazzy little retractable number for £4.50 although you could of course take your own.